solspace/ee-freeform/documentation/classic-migration.md

 * Classic Freeform fields that are loaded with Channel Entry data will be migrated over as empty fields, as support for this does not yet exist in the new Freeform.
 * Manually built EE Template based forms will be loaded into a new Composer-based form for the new Freeform, as all forms are now setup inside Composer.
 * Composer Templates (formatting templates for Composer-based forms) in Classic will not be migrated over.
 The new Freeform has these as well, but the templating syntax is much more improved and very different.
-* File Upload fields with *multiple files* will only have the first file migrated to the new Freeform File Upload field, due to the current limitation of 1 file per field.
+* File Upload fields with *multiple files* will be converted to having a single file upload input that can select multiple files at once (rather than showing multiple inputs).
 * All associated *member data* in Classic will not be migrated over, as the new Freeform does not currently store any of that information.
 * Currently not compatible with Multiple Site Manager (MSM).
 The migration will only migrate Classic data from Site 1.
 A future version might allow MSM compatibility.
 * Freeform Express edition has a limitation of 1 form and up to 15 fields.
 If you're migrating from Classic to Express, you'll need to prepare your Classic site to only have 1 form and no more than 15 fields, or otherwise consider using Freeform Lite edition instead.